Line and area charts are constructed to show changes over time. Line charts demonstrate changes in a specific trend for a single data group.

 The labels for each data point can be shown or hidden as desired.
 This gives you complete control over data display.
 Use the Chart Properties panel to show or hide labels for one or more data points and to control the positioning of the labels.

 Some label formatting for data points is controlled from the data table.
 Click the Chart Data icon to open the chart data table.
-Select the data you’d like to work with and use the Formats panel to set the Format, Entered In, Shown In, Formulas, Decimals and Leader dots.
+Select the data you’d like to work with and use the Formats panel to work with the Format, Entered In, Shown In, Formulas, Decimals and Leader dots options.

 Basic formatting for chart axis labels such as font size and color can be controlled from the Edit toolbar.
 Click on the axis labels and use the appropriate Edit icons.